Was this helpful?

 Miracast: Discover How to Use it on Your Samsung TV!

-Miracast allows you to stream content from your smartphone, tablet, or laptop directly to your Samsung TV without the need for cables or additional hardware.
+Miracast enables you to cast content directly from your smartphone, tablet, or laptop onto your Samsung TV without the need for any cables or extra hardware.

-In this guide, we will show you how to use Miracast on your Samsung TV and enjoy a seamless streaming experience.
+In this tutorial, we will demonstrate how to utilize Miracast with your Samsung TV for seamless streaming.

 Our PC can wirelessly connect to screens via a method known as Miracast.
 It’s a protocol that makes it possible for two devices to detect one another, connect, and reflect each other’s screens.